akajhon/MalOps-Agent/docs/index.md

 # MalOps Agent

-MalOps Agent is a malware triage service that combines static analysis tools, YARA/CAPA rule scanning, and external Threat Intelligence into a unified, LLM-supervised pipeline exposed via a FastAPI backend.
-It also includes a simple UI (Streamlit) and Docker Compose orchestration for local use.
+MalOps Agent is a malware triage service that combines static analysis (hashing, PE parsing, IOC extraction, YARA, CAPA) with external Threat Intelligence into a single pipeline orchestrated by a lightweight agent graph and summarized by an LLM-backed supervisor.
+It ships with a FastAPI backend, a simple Streamlit UI, and Docker Compose for convenience.

-- FastAPI endpoints for file-path analysis and file uploads
+- API endpoints for file uploads, TI lookups, and retrieving cached analyses
-- Modular tools layer (hashing, PE parsing, IOC extraction, YARA, CAPA)
+- Modular tools layer (hashes, PE basics, imports/sections, strings/IOCs, code signatures, YARA, CAPA)
-- Threat Intelligence lookups (VirusTotal, MalwareBazaar, AlienVault OTX, etc.)
+- CTI integrations (VirusTotal, MalwareBazaar, Hybrid Analysis, AlienVault OTX)
-- Supervisor step that merges evidence into a final, human-readable summary
+- Supervisor step merges evidence into a final JSON summary

-See Architecture for a high-level diagram and API for endpoint details and usage examples.
+See Architecture for a high-level diagram and API for endpoint details and examples.

 Quick links:

 - API: [API](api.md)
 - Architecture: [Architecture](architecture.md)
 - Python Reference: [Reference](reference/api_app.md)